East Gippsland Water Native Vegetation and Habitat Creation Grants

-We received a very strong field of applications for the first round of our grants program, so thank you to everyone that made a submission.
+We received a very strong field of applications for Round 1 of our grants program, so thank you to everyone that made a submission.

-All the applications have been carefully assessed by our independent Customer Committee, with the following projects announced to receive a share of the $40,000 funding allocated in this round so far:
+All the applications were carefully assessed by our independent Customer Committee, with the following projects announced to receive a share of more than $60,000 funding allocated in this round:

 - Anglican Earthcare Gippsland – The Abbey Raymond Island Revegetation Project